pdf-raku/PDF-Tags-raku/README.md

 PDF-Tags-raku (under construction)
 ============

-A small DOM-like API for the navigation of PDF tagged content, simple XPath queries and basic XML serialization.
+A small DOM-like API for the navigation of PDF tagged content;
+read and creation of tagged content with simple XPath queries and basic XML serialization.

 SYNOPSIS
 --------